-I am drawn to what does not demand attention, yet carries weight.
+Photography, for me, is translation rather than documentation.
+It is drawn to what does not demand attention, yet carries weight.

 I embrace imperfection not only as an aesthetic choice, but as a philosophical stance.
+Grain, noise, and blur form the visual language of fragmented memory, where technical limitation becomes emotional clarity.

 Born 1968